Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Problem Formulation

 where $\mathcal{A}$ is the set of atoms \cite{Chi2020}:

 and $\operatorname{conv}\{\mathcal{A}\}$ denotes the convex hull of $\mathcal{A}$.

 Directly solving problem \eqref{sec3_prob:origin_atomic_norm} presents significant challenges.
 First, the definition of the atomic norm involves an infinite-dimensional convex hull, which typically requires reformulation into a semi-definite programming (SDP) problem \cite{Chi2020}.
 While methods like the alternating direction method of multipliers (ADMM) can solve such SDPs, they remain computationally expensive for large-scale systems.
 More critically, the constraint $\mathbf{x}_{\operatorname{dd}, d} \in \mathcal{S}$ imposes a discrete, non-convex feasible set, rendering \eqref{sec3_prob:origin_atomic_norm} a mixed-integer programming problem that is generally NP-hard.
-To facilitate efficient gradient-based optimization on processing the constraints on the information symbols, we introduce a penalty-based model that transforms the discrete constraints into an equivalent convex formulation.
+Therefore, a new algorithmic framework is required to efficiently solve \eqref{sec3_prob:origin_atomic_norm} while properly handling both the atomic-norm regularization and the discrete symbol constraints.